-Keep in mind that all kinds of people flocked to Jesus and He even became known as a “friend of sinners” (Luke 7:34).
-Yet He taught that the world hated Him and would hate anyone who loved Him.
-Were people attracted to Him because He caroused at their parties or indulged Himself in the things they enjoyed?
-No, people were drawn to Him because He was the personification of love and excellence of character, because He met their needs and spoke the truth.
-Once people experienced Him first-hand, however, many of them reacted negatively to Him and rejected Him, maybe even opposed Him.
-His differences attracted them at first, then they rejected Him because of His differences.
+Keep in mind that all kinds of people flocked to Jesus and he even became known as a “friend of tax collectors and sinners” (Luke 7:34, NIV).
+Yet he taught that the world hated him and would hate anyone who loved him.
+Were people attracted to him because he caroused at their parties or indulged himself in the things they enjoyed?
+No, people were drawn to him because he was the personification of love and excellence of character, because he met their needs and spoke the truth.
+Once people experienced him first-hand, however, many of them reacted negatively to him and rejected him, maybe even opposed him.
+His differences attracted them at first, then they rejected him because of his differences.

 It is human nature to be prejudiced against those who are different.
 Your normal (that is, sinful) human self-centeredness makes you believe you are totally acceptable as you are and that others should be like you, so anyone who is different from you is not as good as you are.
 In addition, it causes you to dislike anyone who makes you look bad or feel bad about yourself.
 Do you see why people controlled by their sinful natures would hate anyone who lives by a higher standard and lives an exemplary life?